CEO and Publisher

 Aysha Khan, Reporter

 Aysha Khan contributes reporting on Muslim American issues for RNS.
-She holds a degree in multi-platform journalism with a concentration in Middle Eastern studies from the University of Maryland.
+She holds a degree in multi-platform journalism from the University of Maryland.
 In 2016, she was a reporting intern in Washington, D.C. with RNS and ThinkProgress.
-Her work has also been published by NBC News, USA Today, American Journalism Review, Reorient Magazine, the Journalism Center on Children and Families, and The Tempest, where she spent nearly two years editing culture stories and launching the tech vertical.
+Her work has also appeared in The Washington Post, USA Today, NBC News, VICE News, American Journalism Review, Religion & Politics magazine, Sojourners and other publications.

 Khan is based in Boston, Massachusetts.